xlab-si/emmy/README.md

  * Camenisch-Lysyanskaya scheme for anonymous credentials [2]
  * Camenisch-Lysyanskaya scheme based on pairings [14]
  * Efficient attributes for anonymous credentials [15]
- * for all proofs use Damgard technique [13] to turn sigma protocol in ZKP (Schnorr protocol actually already contains a technique to turn sigma protocol into ZKP, but other technique will be used and applied for all proofs)
+ * for all proofs use Damgård technique [13] to turn sigma protocol in ZKP (Schnorr protocol actually already contains a technique to turn sigma protocol into ZKP, but other technique will be used and applied for all proofs)
  * refactor proofs to set all parameters in a constructor (see comment in Schnorr prover)
  * optional: generator of communication layer code (automatic generation of code in client and server packages)